 Using TamperData, you can remove the Host value (however untested..)

-#4 Updated by Andy Grunwald about 4 years ago
+#4 Updated by Andy Grunwald over 4 years ago

 I had a talk with Steffen for a few minutes.

 We talked about this problem and he offered his help.

 If i had some time i will digg into it and think about a right solution.
 But you know it: A monster is eating our time!

 #5 Updated by Alexander Opitz over 1 year ago

 - Category deleted (

 - Status changed from New to Needs Feedback